How much money should you save?

 Important: The advantages of a fixed savings rate

-Whether you are one of the high or low earners in this country, a fixed savings rate will definitely help you build a small fortune in the long run.
+Regardless of whether you are one of the high or low earners in this country, a fixed savings rate definitely helps you to build up a small fortune in the long term.

 The savings rate is defined as a percentage and on the basis of it you can set up an automatic debit to the account to send money to the savings account automatically at the beginning of each month.